 MySQL Proxy is compatible with MySQL 5.0 or later.
 Testing has not been performed with Version 4.1.
 Please provide feedback on your experiences using the MySQL Proxy Forum.

-For release notes detailing the changes in each release of MySQL Proxy, see MySQL Proxy Release Notes.
+For notes detailing the changes in each release of MySQL Proxy, see MySQL Proxy Release Notes.